lubomirzak/maze/README.md

 This simple project was created to solve of generating and traversing generated maze in .NET/Angular.

 Initially I created a simple Console app done via Spectre Console.
-Afterwards I decided that this is a nice opportunity to learn a bit of Angular, so I added Angular frontend project solving the same issue while extracting common models and services to its own Maze.Logic project.
+Afterwards I decided that this is a nice opportunity to pick up Angular, so I added Angular frontend project solving the same issue while extracting common models and services to its own Maze.Logic project.

 ## Console App

 Maze.ConsoleApp is simple console app that uses parts of Maze.Logic to generate maze via SpectreConsole prompts.

-Additionally it allows user to either traverse the maze or show solution to the maze automatically.
+Additionally it allows user to either traverse the maze or show correct traverse path to the maze automatically.

 To run it either build the project and run the exe by hand or run `RunConsoleApp.ps1` powershell script that does that for you.